-In some tales the washerwomen of the night are harbingers of death as the time and manner of one’s death is always known to the washerwomen, others imbue them with the power to grant wishes but only to those who answer the three questions they pose truthfully.
-If a question is answered dishonestly, the washerwomen will know and violently strangle the liar with their wet sheets.
+In some tales, the washerwomen of the night are harbingers of death as the time and manner of one’s death is always known to the washerwomen; others imbue them with the power to grant wishes but only to those who answer the three questions they pose truthfully.
+If a question is answered dishonestly, the washerwomen will know and violently strangle the liar between their wet sheets.

 Most commonly, the phantom washerwomen are held to be the spirits of women expiating at night, the sins committed during their lifetime.
 Such sins seem to vary by locality and encompass a very broad range of socio-religious transgressions; from working at night or during the sacred days of rest to murdering children.

 Walter Evans-Wentz (The Fairy Faith in Celtic Countries, 1911) quotes a description of the washerwomen given to him by Goulven Le Scour: